Abel Tasman National Park day walks

 Day walk from Marahau to Anchorage (or vice versa)

 One of the most popular walks inside the park is the day walk from Marahau to Anchorage Bay.
-This walk is about 12 kilometers and not too difficult.
+This walk is about 12 kilometers and not too difficult so anyone with a basic shape should be able to do this walk.
 The trail is well paved in most places and there’s little altitude difference.
 You can visit some very nice beaches along the way such as Apple Tree Beach and Akersten Bay.
 Those beaches are generally below the main trail and will make it a bit more ups and down.

 For this walk you’ll need to book a water taxi ride from Marahau to Anchorage or vice versa.
 I used Abel Tasman Aqua Taxi for this and booked a few days ahead as it can be quite busy.
 You can also do the walk in the other direction of course, which means you’ll be walking back to Marahau which gives you a bit more freedom to walk back to your car (in case you’re driving) rather than having to hurry up for the water taxi.